krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_03_CLI_Config.md

 ##### Step 5

 Run the Ansible playbook again.
 You should see changes on the VMX devices as these configs are new.
-On the Cisco devices the output should come back with no change since they configs already exist and the module is idempotent.
+On the Cisco devices the output should come back with no change since the configs already exist and the module is idempotent.

 ```bash